 Jeremy didn’t cope very well psychologically when his daughter ran away thirteen years ago.
 (I’m sure the number thirteen would’ve been chosen because of its association with bad luck.)
 The third person narrator of this story gives no indication that he is reflective to the point where he can see his own part in why she ran away — he has ripped her away from her friends at a time in her life when friends mean everything to her.

 His response?
 To move back to America without his wife and daughter and to start again with a younger woman.
-His weakness is that he still needs some kind of connection with his original wife and daughter.
+His shortcoming is that he still needs some kind of connection with his original wife and daughter.

 The reason he finally visits his daughter is to avoid disappointing his new girlfriend, who is probably worried about their fractured relationship for what it might say about him.

 Jeremy is in England to meet his daughter’s fiancee.
-That’s his surface desire.
+That’s his conscious desire.
 As part of that, he is hoping to reestablish some intimacy with his daughter.
 Later, we are told by the narrator that he has come for some forgiveness.
 The gradual revelation of his desires is designed to match his own gradual realisation regarding what his exact motivation even is.

 Zoe is no longer really an opponent — she has matured to the point where a reconnection looks likely.